burkkyy/hephaestus/doc/README.md

   /**
    * @brief Adds a function as a listener for events of type E
-   * @tparam E Event type to listen for; must derive from hep::Event
+   * @tparam E Event type to listen for; must derive from alp::Event
    * @param f listener function for event E
    */
   template <class E>